hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Impact factors (IFs): IFs reflect how many times, on average, each paper in a given journal gets cited in the two years following its publication.
 There are two problems with this measurement: 1) IF is about the journal, not about your paper.
 Even if your paper is flawed, or even wrong, it's still something you can boast, if it gets published in a top journal; 2) Important findings may receive very few citations within two years since its publication.

 - Number of citations: 1) People may cite papers simply because of convenience or visibility, not because of the significant of the studies.
 Many people don't even need read the papers they cite.
 2) Because citations are so important these days, there might be unethical behavior involved.
-For instance, gatecrashing names by providing a reagent or data without acutally participating in the study, or simply by power or authority.
+For instance, gatecrashing names by providing a reagent or data without actually participating in the study, or simply by power or authority.

 ### What problems can these measures cause: